 A digital marketing strategy is a plan that outlines your goals for earning business online, and details clear methods for achieving those goals.

-A strategy doesn’t need to have any one particular layout or format.
-It can look like anything, so long as it lays out how you expect to get from where you to where you want to be.
+A strategy doesn’t need any one particular layout or format.
+It can look like anything, so long as it outlines how you aim to get from here to there.

 Why do I need a digital marketing strategy?